 From continuously tracking inventory levels to maintaining accurate inventory records — it can be a challenge to keep up with without the right technology in place.

 Sometimes, it’s best to leave it to the professionals who can help you reduce the risk that comes with poor inventory management, When you partner with 3PL, you’re able to implement inventory management tools that automate time-consuming processes that are prone to human error.

-Above all, a 3PL can support your fulfillment needs, so you can focus on building your business.
+Above all, a 3PL can support your fulfilment needs, so you can focus on building your business.

-ShipBob is trying something that other 3PLs haven’t done, offering the tools they’ve built and actually use in their fulfillment centers — to us, their customer.
+ShipBob is trying something that other 3PLs haven’t done, offering the tools they’ve built and actually use in their fulfilment centres — to us, their customer.
 It feels like a really honest and fruitful relationship.

 ShipBob is always introducing new products and listening to our feedback.
 That’s an important consideration when you’re a customer.”Adam LaGesse, Global Warehousing Director at Spikeball